-5.3.9 Live/Work Dwellings
+5.5.9 Live/Work Dwellings

 The NDP survey strongly indicated that support would be given for residential buildings to be used for self-employed work from home provided it was proportionate and did not harm immediate neighbours and overall character and infrastructure of the community.
-Further guidance for sustaining the economy of the area is addressed at policy IC7.
+Further guidance for sustaining the economy of the area is addressed at para 5.6.5.